 - the scheme is only available on new build homes from participating home builders and on homes up to a maximum value of £250,000;

-- the Scottish Government will help buyers to purchase the property and will take an equity stake of between 10% and 20% of the value of the property;
+- the Scottish Government will help buyers to purchase the property by taking an equity stake of between 10% and 20% of the value of the property;